bitmask93/ml-blog/_posts/2020-06-02-Logistic-Regression-Gradient-Descent.markdown

 <div style="text-align:center"><img src="https://res.cloudinary.com/jithinjayan1993/image/upload/v1595131428/log-lr-gd/1_zKrjo8cHg41roHErVwWPog_rkcrer.gif" /></div>

 Unlike the Linear Regression, there is no closed form/normal equation to find the value of **_w_** that minimizes the loss function.
 But the function is convex one, so Gradient Descent or any other optimization algorithm is guaranteed to find the global minimum.
-You can read about Gradient Descent in my blog on [Linear Regression and Gradient Descent](https://bitmask93.github.io/ml-blog/Linear-Regression&Gradient-Descent/).
+You can read about Gradient Descent in my post on [Linear Regression and Gradient Descent](https://bitmask93.github.io/ml-blog/Linear-Regression&Gradient-Descent/).

 The partial derivative of the loss function with respect to the **_jth_** model parameter **_wj_** is given by: